-- continued business process and service level reviews designed to determine the optimal level of efficiency and effectiveness - continue to recognise provisions on the balance sheet where expenditure obligations are probable (50% or more likelihood of occurring) - further develop the maturity of the Portfolio Management Office (PMO).
-Enhanced maturity will lead to enriched processes, stronger/ appropriate governance and improved deliverability for operational and capital projects - Local Government Regulation 2012 s173 (2) and (3) prescribes that a local government may spend money not authorised in its budget for genuine emergency or hardship if the local government makes a resolution about spending the money before, or as soon as practicable after, the money is spent.
+- continued business process and service level reviews designed to determine the optimal level of efficiency and effectiveness - continue to recognise provisions on the balance sheet where expenditure obligations are result of past transactions, are probable and measurable (50% or more likelihood of occurring) - further develop the maturity of the PMO.
+Enhanced maturity will lead to enriched processes, stronger/appropriate governance and improved deliverability for operational and capital projects - Local Government Regulation 2012 s173 (2) and (3) prescribes that a local government may spend money, not authorised in its budget, for genuine emergency or hardship if the local government makes a resolution about spending the money before, or as soon as practicable after, the money is spent.
 The resolution must state how the spending is to be funded.
-Local Government Regulation 2012 s173(4) also notes that if Council's budget is amended after the money is spent, the amended budget must take the spending into account. - the self-funded Procurement Transformation Project continues to implement a strategic procurement model in Council to drive efficiencies and savings.
+Local Government Regulation 2012 s173 (4) also notes that if Council's budget is amended after the money is spent, the amended budget must take the spending into account. - the self-funded Procurement Transformation Project continues to implement a strategic procurement model in Council to drive efficiencies and savings. - work with the community and local businesses to ensure that planning and development activities consider climate risks and opportunities that cut emissions and increase efforts to mitigate climate change. - develop a strategic procurement platform encompassing a rigorous and transparent suitability assessment against the quadruple bottom line, lean management practices, efficiency and continuous improvement - further develop the maturity of the PMO.
+Enhanced maturity will lead to enriched processes, strengthened/appropriate governance and improved deliverability for operational and capital projects - continually improve service delivery with an emphasis on efficiency and cost recovery Council is constantly looking to reduce costs by delivering services 'faster, better and cheaper' - consider how strategic outcomes of the planning scheme support the development of renewable energy such as the hydrogen initiative.